officelearn/azure-docs.sv-se/articles/iot-hub/tutorial-routing.md

 # Create the resource group to be used
 #   for all resources for this tutorial.
-New-AzureRmResourceGroup -Name $resourceGroup -Location $location
+New-AzResourceGroup -Name $resourceGroup -Location $location

 # The IoT hub name must be globally unique, so add a random number to the end.
 $iotHubName = "ContosoTestHub$(Get-Random)"
 Write-Host "IoT hub name is " $iotHubName

 # Create the IoT hub.
-New-AzureRmIotHub -ResourceGroupName $resourceGroup `
+New-AzIotHub -ResourceGroupName $resourceGroup `
     -Name $iotHubName `
     -SkuName "S1" `
     -Location $location `
     -Units 1

 # Add a consumer group to the IoT hub for the 'events' endpoint.
-Add-AzureRmIotHubEventHubConsumerGroup -ResourceGroupName $resourceGroup ` -Name $iotHubName `
+Add-AzIotHubEventHubConsumerGroup -ResourceGroupName $resourceGroup ` -Name $iotHubName `
   -EventHubConsumerGroupName $iotHubConsumerGroup `
   -EventHubEndpointName "events"